 Dates Subjects/Tests Time

 English

-August 18 (Thu.)
+August 21 (Mon.)
 Academic Exam I 9:00 to 11:00

 Academic Exam II - interview From 13:00

 Before submitting application documents, individuals applying for the Specialization in Architecture and Urban Culture must consult with a faculty member who they would like as an academic advisor or an academic advisor who handles respective inquiries.
-(Refer to P.22~26.)
+If you wish to select an academic advisor marked with () in the faculty members list on P.22-27, be sure to contact them beforehand.